 = 20 x 4 x 9.8 x cos

 Thus, the work done is more in the second scenario.

-(a) When a positive work is done on a body by conservative force, its potential energy decreases/ increases/ remains unaltered.
+(a) When a conservative force does positive work on a body, the potential energy of

 Ans.
 Kinetic energy

 The velocity of the body is reduced when the work done is in the direction opposite to that of friction.
 Thus, the kinetic energy decreases.